DevertNet/RaspiSensor/README.md

 For the first time i will change everything witout a comment.
 If you update your code it is possible you must reconfigure raspiSensor.

+###Security (IMPORTANT)
+At the moment the dashboard has no login!
+To secure your dashboard you can use a client-cert or htaccess/htpasswd.

 ###Screenshots
 ![](https://github.com/DevertNet/RaspiSensor/blob/master/img/screenshots/1.jpg)
 ![](https://github.com/DevertNet/RaspiSensor/blob/master/img/screenshots/2.jpg)